 - Create an inspection plan

 - Correct deficiencies and verify acceptance criteria

 - Prevent future deficiencies

-Quality control and safety during construction are necessary to enhance client satisfaction, ensure workers are safe and maintain quality throughout the project.
+During construction, quality control and safety are necessary to enhance client satisfaction, ensure workers are safe and maintain quality throughout the project.
 Therefore, quality and safety are the main concerns for a project’s completion.
-Depending on the firm’s size, a department may handle quality control assurance, or the product manager will be responsible for ensuring quality control is in place at all times.
+Depending on the firm’s size, a department may handle quality control assurance, or the product manager will be responsible for ensuring quality control is in place.

 Why Is Quality Control Important?

 A compliance review must make the quality factor during design and planning rather than during construction.
 Factoring in quality is when configurations, material specifications, and functional performance are decided.
 Quality control in this area ensures that the team conforms to the original plan.

 When there are defects or deficiencies, this could be costly to the project.
 In this area, quality control helps decrease costs by lowering the levels of work that has to be redone, cutting costs, and improving production efficiency and productivity.

 Safety is key.
 Quality control is linked to the planning and design process in this area.
 Little things like separating traffic from construction areas, wearing all the required PPE such as hard hats, and other factors can reduce the possibility of accidents on and off-site.

 With efficiency and quality control, there is always room for improvement in the construction industry.
 Questions often occur on topics such as: